-Below are the current bills of interest that have been filed thus far.
-Each week, the report will prioritize in the following manner: priority, monitor, and tracking.
-New bill information (i.e. new committee assignments, companion bills, etc.) can easily be seen in RED text.

-If you would like more detailed information or an explanation on any legislation or Constitutional Amendments by the Constitution Revision Commission, please do not hesitate to reach out to Allison or Mike.
+Below are the current bills of interest categorized by "Governor Action," and "Did Not Pass" for the 2018 Legislative Session.
+New bill information can easily be seen in RED text.
+If you would like more detailed information or an explanation on any legislation or proposals by the Constitution Revision Commission, please do not hesitate to reach out to Allison or Mike.